farcrycore/docker-fandango-demo/README.md

 You can browse to the URL provided by `docker-workbench up` to see the application running in your browser.

+Note, recent versions of Lucee have the H2 database driver disabled by default.
+You may need to login to the Lucee administration interface and install the H2 database driver extension before the application will come up.

+The demo administration webtop is available at the URL nominated by `docker-workbench` with a suffix of `/farcry/core/webtop/index.cfm`.
+Login to the demo with the following credentials: `farcry` / `farcry`.

 ![FarCry Fandango](http://daemonite.github.io/fandango/project-asset/img/home.png)